HOP-Ubiquitous/OMA-ArduinoYun/README.md

 Requires sshpass package which can be installed using: `sudo apt-get install sshpass`

 ##### Instructions
-Download the firmware and place the file in the script folder, then execute the script.
+Download the firmware and execute the script specifying the route to the .bin file (firmware image).

 Latest firmwares for some devices can be found: